thcipriani/WagnerProject/pages/marriage-proposal---then-off-to-new-guinea.md

 ---
 layout: page
-title: MARRIAGE PROPOSAL - Then Off to New Guinea!
+title: "MARRIAGE PROPOSAL - Then Off to New Guinea!"
 image: /assets/images/017-03.jpg
 caption: Strackbein's house (L) at Yaramanda, later the temporary house for the Wagners before going to Saka Raiakama - The Mitianda (R), Pidgin English for Gospel House, is behind the Enga man.
+next: /pages/starting-a-new-life-together---arriving-in-papua-new-guinea.html
+prev: /pages/the-beginning---william-p-wagner.html
 ...
 Two months later, William Wagner proposed marriage to Ohioan Ruth L.
 Prueter and they were married on August 14, 1954 in Memorial Lutheran Church in Toledo, Ohio.
 Ruth, the daughter of Mr. and Mrs. Henry W.